Gluten Free Pan Pizza

 Step 5: Pour 2-3 T of olive oil into each pan.
 As a general rule, we use 2 T for an 8″ pan, and 3 T for 9 or 10″ pans, and 4 T for a 12″ pan.
-When mixing ends, divide the dough into each pan.
+When mixing ends, divide the dough into two pans (one if using the 12″).
 You should have about 385g (13.5 oz) of batter for two pans if you divide evenly.

 Step 6: Use damp hands to gently press the dough into each pan.
 Start in the center and work your way out to the ends to avoid air bubbles.
 If the dough feels sticky, wet your fingers again.
 You will see the oil puddle around the edges.

 Step 7: Place pans in a preheated 200F/93 C oven on the top third rack.
 Allow dough to rise for 10 minutes.
 Remove from the oven and place on a cooling rack or on the stove top.
 Allow dough to rise for another 20 minutes.
 While the dough continues to rise out of the oven, change the oven temperature to 475 F/ 246 C.

 Step 8: The dough is ready to bake when it looks remarkably puffy.
 It will not double in size, exactly, but it will appear to have risen.
 If not, give it another 5-10 minutes puff time in a warm spot.
 Place the dough on the top third rack in the preheated 475 F/ 246 C oven.
 Shut the oven door and immediately lower the temperature to 400 F/ 204 C. Bake for about 30 minutes.
 The top of the crust will start to turn a lovely dark, golden brown.